-Subject: Transmittal of Fiscal Year 2006 Income Limits for the Section 221(d)(3)BMIR, Section 235, and Section 236 Programs
+Subject: Transmittal of Fiscal Year 2008 Income Limits for the Section 221(d)(3) Below Market Interest Rate rental program, Section 235, and Section 236 Programs

 This notice transmits revised income limits used to determine the income eligibility of applicants for assistance under three programs authorized by the National Housing Act.
-These programs are the Section 221(d)(3) Below Market Interest Rate (BMIR) program, the Section 235 program, and the Section 236 program.
+These programs are the Section 221(d)(3) Below Market Interest Rate (BMIR) rental program, the Section 235 program, and the Section 236 program.
 These income limits are listed by dollar amount and family size, and they are effective on the date issued.